Rob-P-Smith/JQsim/README.md

 # JQsim is a simple quantum simulator code exploration

-It is based on the below article conceptually, but it is implemented using Java instead of Racket and is a more complex implementation than the article provides for.
+The project started off as a system based on the below article conceptually, but it is implemented
+using Java instead of Racket and is a more complex implementation than the article provides for.
 https://medium.com/@sourav_datta/build-a-quantum-computing-simulator-from-scratch-part-1-a8d9a9d93fba

+Currently I have shifted from a per qubit state tracker to a single state vector representing
+the state of the entire system.
+No measurments are taken along the process, preserving all
+information until the final measurement, as a real QC does.

+Practical upper limit for qubit creation at this point is ~14 qubits, which consums roughly
+30gb of RAM.
+This will be an item to address in the future and eliminate the rampant memory consumption.

 ## Phase 1:
 &#x2705; Initial implementation to ensure flexibility for any practical number of qubits.